Unifying Chance-Constrained and Robust Optimal Power Flow for Resilient Network Operations: Numerical Results

-As expected, AGC-0 gives very conservative and expensive solutions in which power imbalances are handled using AGC in 99.56\% of the scenarios.
-Conversely, AGC-5 obtains OPF solutions that are 28\% cheaper on average than those of AGC-0.
-However, these solutions are not able to offset power imbalances with both types of reserves in 5.71\% of the scenarios, thus compromising the safety of the system.
-The proposed AMGC-5 approach is able to compute dispatch solutions taking into account both automatic and manual reserves.
-Indeed, imbalances are compensated with AGC in 94.30\% of the scenarios, and manual reserves are only required in 5.41\% of them.
+As expected, AGC-0 gives very conservative and expensive solutions, but is able to handle power imbalances using only AGC in 99.56\% of the scenarios and only has 0.28\% scenarios in which system security is compromised.
+In comparison, we observe that the expected cost of the AGC-5 solutions is 28\% lower on average than those of AGC-0 and that AGC activation is sufficient to guarantee system security in 94.12\% of scenarios (close to the desired violation probability of 95\%).
+However, the AGC-5 are not able to offset power imbalances with both types of reserves in 5.71\% of the scenarios, thus compromising the safety of the system.
+The proposed AMGC-5 approach is able to compute dispatch solutions while taking into account both automatic and manual reserves.
+As expected, imbalances are compensated with AGC in 94.30\% of the scenarios, and manual reserves are only required in 5.41\% of them.
 Note that these percentages are very close to the desired values of 95\% and 5\%.
-Although deviations still exist in 0.29\% of the scenarios, the proposed methodology reduces the expected cost by 18\% with respect to AGC-0 for similar reliability levels.
-Finally, the results of AMGC-H-5 are slightly more conservative and expensive than those of AMGC-5, but certainly these results confirm that Algorithm~\ref{alg:adapt_alsox} is able to provide a good feasible solution to the proposed formulation~\eqref{eq:SAA_FJCC-OPF}.
+Although there is still 0.29\% scenarios in which system security is compromised, the proposed methodology reduces the expected cost by 18\% with respect to AGC-0 (which has reliability levels).
+Finally, the results obtained with the heuristic ALSO-X algorithm AMGC-H-5 are slightly more conservative and expensive than those of AMGC-5.
+However, these results confirm that Algorithm~\ref{alg:adapt_alsox} is able to provide a good feasible solution to the proposed formulation~\eqref{eq:SAA_FJCC-OPF}.

 To give more details on the out-of-sample performance of the different approaches, Table~\ref{tab:comparison_decisions} gathers a summary of the OPF decisions $\beta^*_n$, $r^{d,*}_n$ and $r^{u,*}_n$.
 For conciseness, we aggregate the units providing reserves into cheap and expensive generators.
 Interestingly, AGC-0 yields more conservative OPF decisions since both cheap and expensive generators are dispatched to provide AGC.
 Conversely, the other methods mainly allocate AGC to cheap generators only.
 Notice that in the case of AGC-5, the values of $\beta$, $r^d$ and $r^u$ are 0 for expensive generators, which means that these units will not be available for manual reserve during the real-time operation of the power system and therefore, the probability of incurring in dangerous power deviations increases.
 Conversely, both AMGC-5 and AMGC-H-5 procure more reserve capacities so that cheap and expensive generators can be effectively and efficiently redispatched to minimize the real-time operation cost while reducing power deviations.